12 min read

 Government and Court Access to Private-Sector Information

-In addition to the private sector, there are specific laws that require, permit, or restrict the ability of governments and courts to gain access to data.
-In Module 3: Government and Court Access to Private-Sector Information you will learn about the US government's ability to require wiretaps or pen registers, access stored records and emails, issue national security letters, and more.
+In Module 3: Government and Court Access to Private-Sector Information, you learn about the US government's ability to require wiretaps or pen registers, access stored records and emails, issue national security letters, and more.

 Table 3: Topic breakdown by chapter for Module 3.